 Background and Education:

 My undergraduate work focused on Psychology and Social Change and I received my Masters of Social Work from Rutgers University in 2017.
 For over 15 years, I have enjoyed working with a diverse range of clients in various settings, including families experiencing homelessness, children who have experienced abuse and neglect, adults impacted by severe mental illness, new parents, and children and teens who are engaging in high-risk behaviors.
-My commitment to ongoing education includes interest and specialized training in trauma, LGBQIA+ and Trans-affirming practices, Neurodiversity and Internal Family Systems.
+My commitment to ongoing education includes specialized training in trauma, LGBQIA+ and Trans-affirming practices, Neurodiversity and Internal Family Systems.
 Providing safe, inclusive, culturally-sensitive services is always my goal.
 If I am not the right fit for you, I will provide referrals to other therapists.

 If you're curious about what Internal Family Systems therapy is, please copy and paste this link in your browser: https://insighttimer.com/drrichardschwartz/guided-meditations/introduction-to-ifs